gnuarmeclipse/gnuarmeclipse.github.io-source/pages/support/overview.md

 ### Support requests

-For all other issues you have, that are not related to bugs or feature requests, you can use label your request as 'help wanted' or 'question'.
+For all other issues you have, that are not related to bugs or feature requests, your issues will be labeled as 'help wanted' or 'question'.

 ## Tools issues